Why US investigators are probing Takata air-bag inflators again

-UNITED STATES (REUTERS) - Why are American car- safety regulators opening a new investigation into Takata air-bag inflators installed in millions of vehicles built over the past 20 years?
+UNITED STATES • Why are American car-safety regulators opening a new investigation into Takata air-bag inflators installed in millions of vehicles built over the past 20 years?

 Some of those vehicles have the original inflators that were installed when they were manufactured and some have inflators installed as replacements in vehicles previously recalled.